warmheartskelowna/warmheartskelowna.github.io/index.md

 When you're ready, complete our google form by clicking [here](https://forms.gle/Dno15Jz4uVionoqx7) to let us know who you will be supporting this season.

-Unfortunately, as Warm Hearts is not a registered charity, we are unable to provide tax receipts.
+Unfortunately, as Warm Hearts is a small unregistered charity, we are unable to provide tax receipts.

 **Would you like to host a fundraiser instead?
 [Let us know!](mailto:warmheartskelowna@gmail.com)**